180 Medical Expands E-Ordering With Parachute Health Partnership

 (MENAFN- EIN Presswire)

-180 Medical partners with Parachute health to enhance ordering for catheter and ostomy supplies to simplify the process for providers and improving patient care
+180 Medical partners with Parachute health to better ordering for catheter and ostomy supplies, simplify the ordering for providers and improve patient care

 OKLAHOMA CITY, OK, UNITED STATES, October 10, 2024 /EINPresswire / -- 180 Medical, a leading provider of catheter and ostomy supplies, is excited to announce its launch on Parachute Health, a premier digital platform for healthcare providers.
 This strategic move aims to improve and simplify the ordering process for catheter and ostomy supplies, making it easier for healthcare professionals to help their patients obtain the products they need.